Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Data and Models

 The prevailing theory is that the glacial--interglacial cycle is primarily driven by the seasonal and spatial variation of incoming solar radiation, termed ``insolation'', due to variations in the Earth's orbit around the Sun.
-The orbit is characterised by precession, obliquity, and eccentricity.
+The orbit is characterized by precession, obliquity, and eccentricity.
 Precession refers to the angle, $\varpi$, made between the point of perihelion (the point of the orbit when the Earth is closest to the Sun) and the vernal point marking the spring equinox, and as such determines when in the seasonal cycle the Earth is closest to the Sun.
 Obliquity is the angle between the equator and the orbital plane, and determines the insolation contrast between summer and winter.
 Eccentricity measures how much the Earth's orbit deviates from a perfect circle (indicated by zero eccentricity), and hence modulates the effect of precession.
 It is often convenient to refer to {\it climatic precession}, $e\sin\varpi$, which combines the effects of eccentricity and precession in order to indicate the effect on the Northern Hemisphere summer insolation.
-Climatic precession can be complemented with {\it coprecession}, $e\cos\varpi$, to effectively compute insolation at any time of year at any latitude \cite{Berger1978a}.
-In this article we compute these quantities using the algorithm in \cite{Berger1978a}, which is suitably accurate over the past $\sim$ 1 Myr.
+Climatic precession can be complemented with {\it coprecession}, $e\cos\varpi$, to effectively compute insolation at any time of year at any latitude \cite{Berger1978}.
+In this article we compute these quantities using the algorithm in \cite{Berger1978}, which is suitably accurate over the past $\sim$ 1 Myr.

-Phenomenological models are typically forced by an orbital forcing function that summarises the effect of the seasonal and spatial distribution of insolation \cite{Crucifix2013}.
+Phenomenological models are typically forced by an astronomical forcing function that summarizes the effect of the seasonal and spatial distribution of insolation \cite{Crucifix2013}.
 Here we use a forcing function of the form